-In 2005 a group called WATARC (the WA Trailriders Access Rights Coalition) was formed to work behind the scenes to raise the profile of recreational trail bike riding, collate research information and contribute to various government studies.
+In 2005 a group called WATARC (the WA Trailriders Access Rights Coalition) was formed to raise the profile of recreational trail bike riding, collate research information and contribute to various government studies.

 Trail planning and land management has since started to consider trail bike riders as a forest and sporting user group.
 Legitimate usage rights to public land and forests that are no less valid than those of bushwalkers, mountain bike riders and other recreational users.